 Yes, your family can sue for wrongful death if a spouse, child or parent dies from Salmonella poisoning.
 Our lawyers have won these kinds of lawsuits and put some food processors out of business for selling deadly food.
+You can contact our law firm for a free consultation with a Salmonella lawyer using the form below.

 One of our clients, the son of a loving mother who died after eating tainted peanut butter, testified before Congress to get a food safety law passed.

 Salmonella food poisoning is preventable.
 In every case we handle involving processors, there is evidence of unsanitary conditions.
 In one case, a company executive was told the product was tainted with this deadly pathogen, and he said to ship it anyway.
 It is not right for corporations to profit from unsafe food.
-Contact our law firm for a free consultation with a Salmonella lawyer.

 10 Things to Know about Salmonella Wrongful Death

 When food contaminated with Salmonella bacteria kills someone, the family has a “wrongful death” claim and can sue the company (or companies) responsible for the contamination that caused the death.
-Below are 5 things you should know:
+Below are 10 things you should know:

-You can sue a restaurant even if you do not know exactly what food product made you sick;
+- You can sue a restaurant even if you do not know exactly what food product made you sick;

-If the exact food product is determined, you may be able to sue the company that made that product, the restaurant that served it, and others;
+- If the exact food product is determined, you may be able to sue the company that made that product, the restaurant that served it, and others;

-Companies may be legally responsible even if they did not know the food was contaminated;
+- Companies may be legally responsible even if they did not know the food was contaminated;

 - If a company knew the food was contaminated or the conditions were extremely unsanitary, the family may be able to get “punitive damages”, an amount of money that punishes bad behavior;

 - The family sues as a unit, with one person appointed by the court to make decisions on the family’s behalf during the lawsuit;

-Money won is shared, generally with most of it going to the spouse and dependent children;
+- Money won is shared, generally with most of it going to the spouse and dependent children;

-In most states, an adult child can sue, as can a parent whose adult child was wrongfully killed;
+- In most states, an adult child can sue, as can a parent whose adult child was wrongfully killed;

-Parents can take action on a dependent child’s behalf;
+- Parents can take action on a dependent child’s behalf;

-There may be more than one state in which to file a lawsuit, and your lawyer will have to choose which is best for your case;
+- There may be more than one state in which to file a lawsuit, and your lawyer will have to choose which is best for your case;

 - There are very few lawyers in the United States who have won these cases.